renaissance-publishing/renaissance/content/chapters/21-races.md

 #### Optional Trait: Claws

-While all Goblins have large claws that allow them to tunnel, they are usually to awkward to be used as weapons.
+While all Goblins have large claws that allow them to tunnel, they are usually too awkward to be used as weapons.
 Yours, however, are particularly dangerous.

 You have claws: